Rachel Baiman – Cycles | Signature Sounds Recordings

 Stephen Stills – Stephen Stills 2 | Atlantic 2401013 – 1971

 The second album by Stephen Stills was released just seven months after his eponymous debut, both albums released on the Atlantic label.
 Highly prolific at the time as a song writer, Stills had easily enough material accumulated for a double album, which had been the original plan, but was talked out of it by label boss Ahmet Ertegun.
 Gathering together a number of notable musicians, including Nils Lofgren, Eric Clapton, Billy Preston, Dr. John, David Crosby and Jerry Garcia, notably for his pedal steel guitar on the album opener “Change Partners”, the album was recorded in Miami, some of the sessions taking place well into the early hours of the morning.
 The LP is notable also for the presence of the Memphis Horns, which effectively brings an entirely different sound to Stills’ work, although there are one or two CSN moments, notably “Fishes and Scorpions”.
 Two of the songs on this record were re-recorded for inclusion on later albums, the tender “Singin’ Call”, written for then love interest Rita Coolidge, appearing on Stills Alone (1991) and “Word Game” released on his album with The Rides (2013).
 The one song left over from his previous tour with Crosby, Stills, Nash, & Young is the soulful “Bluebird Revisited”, one of the songs from the band’s famous Woodstock appearance a couple of years earlier.

-Change Partners is included on this week’s Vaults radio show.
+Change Partners is included on this week’s Northern Sky Vaults Radio Show.

 Byrds – Byrdmaniax | CBS 64389 – 1971